San Diego In-Home Outreach Team

 Population Served: Adults with serious mental illness that are resistant to mental health treatment, family members and/or caretakers

 Funded by: San Diego County Behavioral Health Services, Mental Health Services Act (MHSA), and Innovation Funds

 The IHOT program is founded on a strengths-based, person-centered model which aims to build trusting relationships, address immediate needs, and connect individuals to community resources so that they can reach their highest potential.
 In addition to helping participants connect with community resources, we also educate involved family members by providing them with information and guidance on how to navigate the mental health system and recovery journey as well.

-Team staff includes a peer specialist, family coach, personal service coordinator (case manager), and licensed field team lead.
-Peer specialists and family coaches offer personal-lived experience in their work with participants, family members and/or caretakers.
+IHOT staff include peer specialists, family coaches, personal service coordinators (case managers), and licensed clinicians.
+Peer Specialists and family coaches offer lived experience in their work with participants, family members, and/or caretakers.